 Phalaenopsis is one of the few house plants that showcases spectacular long-lasting flowers.
 It is also called moth orchid because each one of the cascading flowers looks like a moth with its wings spread open.
 It is often seen in lobbies of hotels and office reception areas and can be quite an expensive plant.

-Moth orchid adapts to the indoor environment well.
+Like other common types of orchid, moth orchid adapts to the indoor environment well.
 It thrives in dappled or low light areas.
 Since it is often grown in airy media like moss and bark, watering can be done once a week.
 After flowering, the plant looks rather dull with only a few wide glossy basal leaves remaining.
 It will take about a year before the plant produces new flowers on its own (3).

 26. Philodendron selloum